dmitriz/cpsfy/README.md

   .map(text => text.split('\n'))

 ```
-And if you paid attention, the new CPS function has only one callback,
+The new CPS function has only one callback, while the old one had two!
-while the old one had two!
 Yet we have used exactly the same code!
 How so?
 Because we haven't done anything to other callbacks.
 The only difference is in how the final function is called - with one callback instead of two.
-As `wsMessageListenerCps(url)` accepts one callback, so does
-`getLinesFromWS` when we call it:
+As `wsMessageListenerCps(url)` accepts one callback, so does `getLinesFromWS` when we call it:
 ```js
 getLinesFromWS(lines => console.log(lines))
 ```